osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 The updatable middle uses the PostgreSQL database.
 Due to its current structure and API only some information is available, for instance it isn't possible to find node members of relations.
-Storing of OSM object attributes (such as user id and timestamps) as pseudo-tags should be cleaned up to fix corner-case problems.
-We can probably get some performance gains here by using modern PostgreSQL features like JSONB columns.

-Upgrading the data structure of the middle is especially difficult because of the need to keep existing setups running without the need for a complete reimport.
+In 1.9.0 we released a major update to the database middle.
+It currently is still marked as experimental, but will over time replace the old middle database structure.

-We also needs some caching mechanism so that expensive database operations can be avoided as much as possible if the same information is asked for multiple times.
+In the future we might need some caching mechanism so that expensive database operations can be avoided as much as possible if the same information is asked for multiple times.

 The flat node store is also part of this topic.
 We need to re-think the structure of the middle, the integration of the flat node store and caching